-Robbins is is a professor of Franco-American Studies at the University of Maine, and is the founder of the Franco-American Women’s Insitute, an organization of women who gather together as a force for the specific purpose of promoting Franco-American, ethnic women's voices in a variety of forms.
+Robbins is a professor of Franco-American Studies at the University of Maine, and is the founder of the Franco-American Women’s Institute, an organization of women who gather together as a force for the specific purpose of promoting Franco-American, ethnic women's voices in a variety of forms.

 Anyone with a Franco-American connection will know that women have a special place in that community.
 Mothers and mémères have been vital in preserving Franco-American culture for generations.
 But there have been plenty of Franco-American women who didn’t fit the traditional role of wife, mother, and home-maker.
 Franco-American women have been entrepreneurs, authors, politicians, musicians – and have left their distinctive mark in a number of areas.